Smejky338/container-statping/README.md

 Host files are contained in /root/statping/, which translates to /app in container.

 ## Usage
-Open at [server_ip]:8080 in your browser, credentials should be statping/statping.
+Open at [server_ip]:8080 in your browser

+### Adding targets
+Scroll down to grey Dashboard button, login and go to Services->Create.

+Username statping, psw the usual, ask #team-perfscale at Ansible Slack if you don't know.